klauer/epics-sumo-mirror/doc/configuration-files.rst

   A list of files to *postload*, see
   :ref:`Loading other files <configuration-files-loading>`.

-#opt-postload
+#preload
-  A list of optional files to *postload*, see :ref:`Loading other files <configuration-files-loading>`.
+  A list of files to *preload*, see
+  :ref:`Loading other files <configuration-files-loading>`.

 alias
   A list of module aliases in the form FROM:TO, for details see :ref:`sumo options <reference-sumo-Options>`.

+builddir
+  The build directory,
+  for details see :ref:`sumo options <reference-sumo-Options>`.
+This key has `Environment variable expansion`_.

 buildtag-stem
   A string that specifies a buildtag stem,